Know Your Own Skin Type Before Choosing Skin Care Products

 - Your skin type: It is oily, dry, normal, sensitive, or a combination?

 - Your skin complexion: Do you have fair skin that burns easily or light to medium that may burn?
 Or do you have a medium tone that usually tans or a darker complexion that only rarely burns?
 Or is your complexion so dark that you never burn?

-- Your skin concerns: Do you want preventative maintenance to avoid premature aging?
-Do you have a skin problem, such as persistent acne, age spots, melasma or rosacea?
+- Your skin concerns: Do you want preventive maintenance to avoid premature aging?
+Do you have a skin problem, such as persistent acne, age spots, or rosacea?
 You may also have large pores, sun damage, facial wrinkles or fine lines that require special attention.
-Do you have eye puffiness or under eye bags that will require special care?
+Do you have eye puffiness or under-eye bags that will require special care?

 - Your personal habits: Are you a smoker?
 Do you spend a lot of time in the sun?
 Do you take a daily vitamin?
 Do you consume a well-balanced diet?
 All these factors will affect how you should care for your skin.

 With this information, you can wisely sort through skin care products to find the ones suited for your specific skin type.
 If you need help, ask a skin esthetician at your local hair salon or skin care counter for his or her recommendations.

 - Baumann L. Cosmetics and skin care in dermatology.
 In: Wolff K, Goldsmith LA, Katz SI, Gilchrest B, Paller AS, Leffell DJ, editors.
 Fitzpatrick's Dermatology in General Medicine.
 7th ed.
 New York, NY: McGraw-Hill; 2008: ch 251.

 © 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.